13 Ways to Boost Your Daughter's Self-Esteem

 By Juliann Garey

 In a culture saturated with digitally altered images of impossibly thin women, raising girls with high self-esteem can be daunting indeed.
 But as parents, you have great influence—both by what you say and what you do.
-Here's some advice from experts Catherine Steiner-Adair, EdD, a clinical psychologist, school consultant and creator of the "Full of Ourselves," a social-emotional program for girls, Anea Bogue, MA, author (9 Ways We Are Screwing Up Our Girls and How We Can Stop), and the creator of REALgirl, an empowerment program for girls, and Mary Rooney, PhD, a clinical psychologist with the Child Mind Institute.
+Here's some advice from experts Catherine Steiner-Adair, EdD, a clinical psychologist, school consultant and creator of the "Full of Ourselves," a social-emotional program for girls, Anea Bogue, MA, author (9 Ways We Are Screwing Up Our Girls and How We Can Stop), and the creator of REALgirl, an empowerment program for girls, and Mary Rooney, PhD, a clinical psychologist who specializes in adolescents.

 1. Model body acceptance.
 Moms have a huge impact on their daughters' body image.
 Don't ask, "Do these jeans make me look fat?" or obsess out loud about food or put your appearance down.
 Avoid what Dr. Steiner-Adair calls the "morality of orality"—talking about food and yourself as "good" or "bad."
 As in: I was bad today: I had pizza.
 So I'm not going to have dessert.